-The earliest gay erotic art was found in 540 – 530 BCE.
+The earliest gay erotica was found between 540 and 530 BCE.

 Engraved on the walls of the Etruscan Tomb of the Bulls, they depict homosexual intercourse.

-The name of the tomb comes after the bulls who had to watch humans have sex.
+The name of the tomb comes from the bulls, who had to watch humans have sex.

 The second pair consisted of two male partners.

 The end of the death penalty for sodomy was in 1861.
-From that moment on, gay erotic art has just flourished.
+From that moment on, gay erotica flourished.

-Iconic gay art has had an important role in deposing gender norms.
+Iconic gay art has played an important role in deposing gender norms.

-Famous painters like David Hockney, Francis Bacon, Henry Scott Tuke, Alex Wings, and Raphael Perez have changed the face of gay erotic art.
+Famous painters like David Hockney, Francis Bacon, Henry Scott Tuke, Alex Wings, and Raphael Perez have changed the face of gay erotica.

-The LGBT Art history is yet to be fully explored.
+LGBT art is yet to be fully explored.